tiagoadonis/FPGA_Timer/README.md

 In this last phase the number and name of blocks are the same as the second phase.
 Only one suffer some changes in his inputs, the **countdown**.
 There are more four inputs, one for increase the minutes value **(KEY[3])**, one to decrease **(KEY[2])**, one to increase the seconds value **(KEY[1])** and one to decrease
 **(KEY[0])**.
 This entrances only work if the start **(SW[0] button)** has the value 0.

+The modulation of every block was made in VHDL and the implementation/debug was in the **Terasic DE2-11** kit.